ibrahim-999/Furniture-Store/README.md

-# Furniture-Store
+# Ibm-Store
-Online site for browsing furniture with JS
+Online app for browsing furniture with JS